therishabh/salesforce-admin/README.md

 - Hide or show Field is not possible.
 - Hide or show values is possible.
 - A picklist which are controlling can contain max <b>300</b> values, but a picklist which are dependent can contain max <b>1000</b> values.
+- LOV = List of values (all values which will show in dropdown or you can say in picklist)
+- if customer provide you a excel file than you can easly add all LOV by copy paste only.
+- A picklist which is standalone that means not connected with any other fields then max value it can contain is <b>1000</b> only.
+- In Salesforce, the maximum character limit for a single picklist value is 255 characters.
+- In Salesforce multilevel dependencies are possible (Ex: Country -> State -> City )

 <b>Q. What are the limitation of field dependency features ?(Disney)</b></br>
 A. 1. all process need to done manually and when we have large amount of data like 200-300 records then this is not a easy solution. </br>